GaneshBonde/Mariana-Tek/README.md

 The search should be by Title.
 It's should be a text input that, with each character, shows each movie that matches the current string and hides each movie that doesn't.

+# Important Note
+This solution is shared to public for learning purposes.
+This solution cannot be used for commercial use.
+If anybody want to use this solution or code for commercial purposes will have to contact me at ganeshbonde@gmail.com.

 ## Example

 ![Example Image](https://d1jfzjx68gj8xs.cloudfront.net/items/3q0I2N250A3m32321y2O/Screen%20Shot%202019-06-20%20at%206.44.02%20PM.png)